swiftlang/swift-evolution/proposals/0327-actor-initializers.md

 #### Flow-sensitive Actor Isolation

-The focus of this section is exclusively on non-delegating initializers for `actor` types, not GAICs.
+The focus of this section is on non-delegating initializers for `actor` types, not GAICs.
 In Swift 5.5, an actor's initializer that obeys the _escaping-use restriction_ means that the following are rejected throughout the entire initializer:

 - Capturing `self` in a closure.
 - Calling a method or computed property on `self`.
 - Passing `self` as any kind of argument, whether by-value, `autoclosure`, or `inout`.

 But, those rules are an over-approximation of the restrictions needed to prevent the races described earlier.
 This proposal removes the escaping-use restriction for initializers.
-Instead, we propose a simpler set of rules as follows:
+Instead, we propose a simpler set of rules.
+First we define two categories of initializers, distinguished by their isolation:

 - An initializer has a `nonisolated self` reference if it is:
   - non-async
   - or global-actor isolated
   - or `nonisolated`
 - Asynchronous actor initializers have an `isolated self` reference.

-The remainder of this section discusses how these new rules work for each of the two categories of non-delegating initializers.
+The remainder of this section discusses how these two classes of initializers work.

 ##### Initializers with `isolated self`

-For an asynchronous initializer, a hop to the actor's executor, which is a suspension point, will be performed immediately after `self` becomes fully-initialized in order to ascribe the isolation to `self`.
+For an asynchronous initializer, a hop to the actor's executor will be performed immediately after `self` becomes fully-initialized, in order to ascribe the isolation to `self`.
 Choosing this location for performing the executor hop preserves the concept of `self` being isolated throughout the entire async initializer.

-There are many possible points in an initializer where these suspensions can happen, and they all involve _some_ initializing store.
+It's important to recognize that an executor hop is a suspension point.
+There are many possible points in an initializer where these suspensions can happen, since there are multiple places where a store to `self` cause it to become initialized.
 Consider this example of `Bob`:

 ```swift
 actor Bob {